edwardgerhold/syntaxjs/README.md

 The other day, i fix it :-)

-Current status is broken.
+Current status is "broken".
 A couple of mistakes is uncleared since december.
 But not the problem

+- Currently underspecified, but the documents may arrive fast the next days.
-- Have to write up the documentation
+- Have to write up the documentation, and to split the file up into modules, that you can edit pieces of.
 - Have filled out a few issues for myself.
 - Have an english book at hand, next time i will write better.
 - Then i will have to tell you again.